 CENTURY AUCTION GROUP - GENERAL AUCTION TERMS AND CONDITIONS

-(Following your review of all Terms and Conditions, you will indicate your acceptance by electronic signature.)
+(Following your review of all Terms and Conditions, you will indicate your acceptance at the bottom of the page by electronic signature.)

 1. Prospective bidders have been directed to search the public and land records of the jurisdiction where the property is located to determine any tax, regulatory, zoning or other matters concerning the property.
 Bidders have been advised to physically inspect the property on their own behalf, consulting with such advisors and professionals as they deem appropriate in their individual discretion.
 All visitors to the property must give their full names and pertinent contact information and to read these terms and conditions prior to the inspection thereof.
 All bidders have been provided an opportunity to inspect the property.

 2. A Disclosure of Information on Lead-Based Paint and Lead-Based Paint Hazards For Housing Sales (the “Lead Disclosure”), completed by the Seller, has been made available prior to and at today’s auction sale.
 You understand that, unless you have previously undertaken a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards, by bidding at auction you are waiving any opportunity to make such an inspection under Federal and State law, and if you are the winning bidder, you agree to immediately properly complete and sign the Lead Disclosure.